juh2600/git-cheatsheet/30-remote.md

 ## Pulling and pushing

-If the following commands ask you to use an option similar to "--set-upstream", follow those directions that time.
+If the following commands ask you to use an option similar to `--set-upstream`, follow those directions that time.
 This is normal the first time a branch is pushed or pulled.

 To pull (automatic fetch + merge):